-Upgrading the Weld add-on is easy.
-The Weld distribution has a build that can take care of this task for you in a single command.
+If there is a newer release of Weld than what is included in the latest JBoss AS 6 release, upgrading the Weld addon is easy.
+The Weld distribution includes a build script that can take care of this task for you in a single command.

 First, we need to tell Weld where JBoss AS is located.
-Create a new file named local.build.properties in the examples directory of the Weld distribution and assign the path of your JBoss AS installation to the property key jboss.home, as follows:

-jboss.home=/path/to/jboss-as-5.x
+This information is communicated by assigning the JBOSS_HOME environment variable.
+In a bash shell, you can assign the environment variable as follows:

+'''

+export JBOSS_HOME=/path/to/jboss-as-6.x

+'''